robotpony/w42/content/blog/2025/the-feels-of-nostalgia-can-drive-great-design.md

 This limitation is actually useful.
 Working with LLMs on design problems forces me to be explicit about what I'm trying to capture.
 I can't just say "make it feel nostalgic"; I have to explain what specific quality of the experience I'm trying to evoke.
 The amber lights meant active production.
 The mise en place meant readiness for complexity.
 The pixel constraints meant every choice mattered.

-In forcing me to articulate these connections, LLMs helps me understand them better.
+In forcing me to articulate these connections, LLMs help me understand them better.
 It's like explaining your hometown to someone who's never been there; you suddenly notice details you took for granted.

+When I think about design, I look for the equivalents of my formative moments by observing and talking with the people that we're building for.
+When touch interfaces start feeling nostalgic, there will be a deep satisfaction of a well-crafted swipe gesture, Or in the bounce of rubber-band scrolling.
+The undo gesture may feel like time travel, and could be a PEEK/POKE moment of power.

 ## The failure files

 Let me tell you about my failures with nostalgic design, because they're more instructive than the successes.

-I once tried to recreate the exact feel of hand-drawing pixels in a web app.
-Added artificial constraints, a fake phosphor glow, even a delay to simulate slow refresh rates.
-The whole thing was a love letter to 1980s computing.
-Testers and users didn't get it, and we reverted to a more modern look.
+I once recreated the feel of an accounting tool in a web app prototype.
+I leaned on artificial constraints, a  fixed-width typewriter font, and the classic gridlines with soft greens from old paper ledgers.
+The whole thing was a love letter to 1980s paper accounting.
+Testers and users hated it, and we updated it to a more modern look (though we kept the colours).

+We ended up building something that was too [skeuomorphic](https://en.wikipedia.org/wiki/Skeuomorph), which runs the risk feeling of like the uncanny valley.
+There is an uncomfortable place between the familiar and artificial, and given the constraints of interfaces, it falls short.
+The feeling is unease.
+It feels *off*.

 Nostalgia without purpose is just friction with a fancy name.